 But can anyone become a great copywriter?
 Yes, but it takes a lot of effort.

-Copywriting involves the generation of ideas that can convince people to spend their hard-earned money.
+Copywriting involves generating ideas that can convince people to spend their hard-earned money.

-In other words, copywriting is same as selling.
+In other words, copywriting is the same as selling.

 And to sell, one needs strategies and experience.

-Good copywriters are often those who have experienced a variety of things in their lives.
+Good copywriters are often those who have experienced various things in their lives.

 They have knowledge and interests in diverse fields that don’t directly relate to their profession.